Itiviti/performance-trends/README.md

 # Where to look for the log files?

- By default logs are generated as *.data in the java temp dir's `durations/` subdirectory, but you can change this default using a java agent arg (see section on Java agent args).
+ By default logs are generated as *.data in the java temp dir's `durations/` subdirectory, but you can change this default using a java agent arg (see previous section on the 2nd Java agent arg).
  These are memory mapped binary files which contain text and have a size of 32MB (at least).
  Each process and thread has it's own file.
 On linux the disk space is lazily occupied, while on Windows 32MB is occupied from the start.
  After profiling ran you need o compact the files (remove the nulls / empty lines from it).
 See the next section on the easiest way to do this.

-# How can I merge the multiple log files in a single one?

- Start shell scipt `trends-visualizer/installer/compact_files.sh` like this:

- `./compact_files.sh`

- from a linux console or Git bash.
- This script also copies the resulted compacted/merged *.log file in the logstash input directory.
-  Compacting might need a few minutes (depending on the quantity of logged lines available in the *.data files).

 # How to filter watched methods?